Juliet-Simpson/js-to-do-list/README.md

 ### User Stories

-Each user story was tetsed individually and consideration given to how it may be satisfied by this app.
+Each user story was tested individually and consideration given to how it may be satisfied by this app.

 * A user who struggles with keeping multiple manually written to-do lists is looking for an automated alternative on their devices.
     * The app supports multiple named lists of things to do, to which items can be easily added and removed: